lukeponga-dev/Repofetch/README.md

 ## 🐛 Troubleshooting

 ### Authentication Issues
-- Check that your private key file exists and is readable
+- Check that your private key file exists in the `config/` directory and is readable
 - Verify your GitHub App ID and installation ID
 - Ensure your GitHub App has repository access permissions